-We continued to hike deep into the Boreas Wilderness area heading toward Lake Placid.
+We continued to hike deep into the wilderness, heading toward Lake Placid.
 We quickly found deer tracks, so we located a good place to hunker down and wait.
-The excitement I was feeling earlier quickly returned and I kept looking to the sky praying to my fore-fathers to send a nice big buck my way!
-Unfortunately, no amount of praying that day helped, no deer came prancing down the path!
+The excitement I was feeling earlier quickly returned and I kept looking to the sky praying to my forefathers to send a nice big buck my way!
+Unfortunately, no amount of praying that day helped.
+No deer came prancing down the path!

-I never did bag my first buck during high-school, and honestly I still haven’t.
+I never did bag my first buck during high school, and honestly I still haven’t.
 After graduation in 1984, I did not hunt again till 2008.
 I am now living back on family land and hope that this year my Henry Big Boy Rifle and I will take my first deer to fill our freezer for the winter.
-I did not avoid hunting all those years, just never had time being a mother of three.
+I did not avoid hunting all those years.
+I just never had time being a mother of three.
 However, I did try to teach my children as many of the lessons I had learned as I could.

 I am proud to have grown up in a region that is full of avid and responsible hunters.
 Just about every family I know feeds their family throughout the winter with the game they take.
 A tradition that has continued since the early 1800s.

-If you are interested in hunting in the Schroon Lake Region I highly recommend taking advantage of one our our local guide services: Adirondack Mountain and Stream Guide Service, an exceptional four-season guide service, is run by the Frasier's a father-son team with years of outstanding experience.
+If you are interested in hunting in the Adirondack Hub, I highly recommend taking advantage of one our our local guide services.
+Adirondack Mountain and Stream Guide Service, an exceptional four-season guide service, is run by the Frasier's, a father-son team with years of outstanding experience.
 They offer guided small game and big game hunting that is highly recommended by many of their past customers.
-Forever Wild Outfitters & Guide Service, Schroon Lake Region's newest guiding service, boasts generations of hunting & trapping experience, and is run by Fish and Game Club member Al Decesare, Jr. Contact the Schroon Lake Chamber for more information and business contact information.
+Forever Wild Outfitters & Guide Service boasts generations of hunting & trapping experience, and is run by Fish and Game Club member Al Decesare, Jr. Contact the Schroon Lake Chamber for more information and business contact information.